HOA Management Company: How to Select the Best Partner

 Notice for Regular Board Meetings

-Unless otherwise provided in the documents, the Arizona State Statute requires all Board Meetings to be noticed at least 48 hours before the meeting via conspicuous posting, newsletter, or any other reasonable means as determined by the Board of Directors.
+Unless otherwise provided in the documents, the Arizona State Statute requires all HOA Meetings to be noticed at least 48 hours before the meeting via conspicuous posting, newsletter, or any other reasonable means as determined by the Board of Directors.
 However, the notice provision only applies AFTER the termination of declarant control of the association.
 Check your Bylaws for other possible notice provisions.

 It is also important to remember: